Business strategies are needed for the rough economic stretch ahead

 There is also a geopolitical angle to this story.
 The political power play for hegemony between the United States and China, which also involves Russia and Europe, appears to be leading to global fragmentation.
 This process too will have a strong impact on supply chains.

-The service industry accounts for around 80 percent of today’s economies.
+The service industry accounts for almost 80 percent of today’s economies.
 Companies in this sector are less dependent on supply chains, but many of them have been hit severely by lockdowns.
 More than a few will go out of business.
 It is also unlikely that the remaining ones will be able to rebound quickly.
 After months of making do without many services, people are getting used to it.
 With many jobs on the line, consumers will be more reluctant to spend.
 Recovery in Europe is likely to be slow because of the decline in individual purchasing power.
 Since economies and citizens are already burdened with massive debts due to Keynesian monetary policies, the problem of weak consumer demand will be grave.

 For example, travel and tourism provide some 10 percent of the world’s employment, not counting suppliers and other jobs in delivering goods and services for these sectors.
 It is improbable that they will pick up quickly.
 Against this backdrop, one finds it very hard to understand why the foreign minister of one of the largest European states publicly discouraged citizens from taking holiday trips to two smaller neighboring countries after the end of the lockdown.
 Those neighbors are highly dependent on tourism.
 Restaurants too, are likely to see fewer customers after the precautions are lifted, as eating out is also an expendable habit.
 Many such establishments will unfortunately end up out of business.

 The macroeconomic figures are shocking, but they should not paralyze us with fear.
 All of us – individuals, public servants, business leaders at any level – ought to think hard about the consequences of this crisis and determine what is the most responsible and pragmatic course of action at this stage.